 There have also been calls to adopt a nationwide phonics check for Year 1 pupils (Expert Advisory Panel, 2017; Snow, Castles, Wheldall and Coltheart, 2016).
 In 2019, the Australian Government announced that it will introduce a free, voluntary phonics check for Year 1 pupils (Media release: ‘Bringing phonics into Australian schools’, Minister for Education, 2019).
 Certain states have already acted; following a trial of a phonics check in 2017, South Australia introduced a mandatory phonics check for all Year 1 pupils in public schools in 2018.
 New South Wales is trialling a similar check in 2020.

 The Australian Government has also committed funds to the Australian Institute for Teaching and School Leadership to provide expert advice on incorporating phonics into the national accreditation standards for initial teacher education (Media release: ‘Bringing phonics into Australian schools’, Minister for Education, 2019).

 Fast Phonics uses the power of synthetic phonics to boost reading skills.
-The programme is a phonics ‘first and fast’ approach that uses high-quality systematic, synthetic phonics instruction as the principle approach to decoding print.
-The programme is designed for emergent and early readers (Foundation-Year 2), as well as older pupils with gaps in their core reading knowledge.
+The program is a phonics ‘first and fast’ approach that uses high-quality systematic, synthetic phonics instruction as the principle approach to decoding print.
+The program is designed for emergent and early readers (Foundation-Year 2), as well as older pupils with gaps in their core reading knowledge.